FizaShaikh293/thm-writeups/README.md

 # TryHackMe Writeups

 Hi, I'm Fiza.
 I'm currently learning cybersecurity through TryHackMe and this repo is where I document everything I work through.
-Each writeup covers my thought process, the tools I used, and what I actually learned from the room — not just the answers.
+Each writeup covers my thought process, the tools I used, and what I actually learned from the room and not just the answers.

 I'm still early in my journey so if you're a complete beginner looking for writeups that actually explain things without assuming you already know everything, you're in the right place.